20 Types of Artificial Intelligence You Use Every Single Day And Don’t Know It

 - A.S.I. is a program that is even marginally more intelligent than a human being.

 When you laugh off fictionalized versions of artificial intelligence, you’re laughing off A.G.I. and A.S.I. programs.
 Those don’t yet exist.
 (The implications of A.G.I. and A.S.I. are too vast to explain here, though the folks at Wait But Why have a exceptionally thorough rundown.)
 A.N.I. does.
 And its most common iterations live right in your pocket—in more ways than you realize.
-And once you’ve run through these, don’t miss the 20 Surprising Things You Didn’t Know Your Smartphone Can Do.
+Here they are.

 Featuring 103 languages and used by more than half a billion people daily, Google Translate is among the most widely used and far-reaching artificial intelligence programs on the planet.
 It’s also one of the longest running: The program launched in April 2006 as a mere algorithm.
 But more recently, in 2016, engineers ported the code to a so-called “neural machine translation system,” or the type of thing that works the predictive text function on your phone.
-In other words: Google Translate can remember stuff.
-In, again, 103 languages.
-So if you’re inclined now to skip out on using the service, you may want to master The Single Best Way to Learn A New Language Quickly.
+In other words: Google Translate can remember stuff—in, again, 103 languages.

 In 2015, engineers at Instagram coined the term “Emojineering,” to describe a new series of programs implemented by the company.
 The purpose: to teach Instagram how to read emoji.
 So, every time you use an emoji on Instagram, you’re teaching an A.N.I. to read a language that, honestly, you don’t even know how to fully comprehend.